AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/dm-journey-part1.md

 Customers come to Dynamic Media with the following issue that they are hoping to solve:

-"_We've got the video, and we spent a lot of money creating it.
+"_We've got the video, and we spent a large amount of money creating it.
 But we've shied away from placing it on pages, or delivering it, because from our testing, we really can't guarantee the quality of the video, or if it's really going to play.
 And ultimately, that affects our brands and potentially our role to even conversion._"

 Dynamic Media's solution is to take that one primary video file, and let Dynamic Media make all the sizes through its transcoding process.
 Then, pair that with Dynamic Media's intelligent video player.
 This workflow guarantees that whether you are using that video on your main landing page, or on a category or product detail page, it is going to be consistent throughout and delivered with high quality.